 Beyond THC & CBD

 Scientists have identified over 80 cannabinoids while studying the compounds found in Cannabis sativa.
-Tetrahydrocannabinol, THC, and Cannabidiol, CBD, are the most well known of these because they are produced in the highest concentrations relative to dozens of other biologically active cannabinoids in the plant, 12-21% and 1-10% respectively, and because they have been studied the most.
-However, as more studies are conducted on cannabis, the lesser known cannabinoids and their effects on the human body are becoming understood.
+Tetrahydrocannabinol, THC, and Cannabidiol, CBD, are the most well known of these because they are produced in the highest concentrations relative to dozens of other cannabinoids in the plant, 12-21% and 1-10% respectively, and because they have been studied the most.
+However, as more studies are conducted on cannabis, the lesser known cannabinoids are also being brought to light.

 THCA – Tetrahydrocannabinolic acid

 First, it is important to note that the “A” in THCA, CBDA, etc. stands for the carboxylated, or acidic, form of the compound.
 These “acidic” versions of THC or CBD are the compounds naturally produced by the cannabis plant.
 It is only through drying and/or heating that they can be decarboxylated into their non-acidic forms (CBD, THC, etc.) which are known for being bioactive.
 This is the reason “raw” cannabis products are usually heated through smoking, cooking, or other methods before they are consumed.
-The acidic form of cannabinoids are also bioactive, however, they are not psychoactive.
+The acidic form of cannabinoids may also be bioactive, however, they are not psychoactive.
 THCA can only be psychoactive once it has been decarboxylated into THC.
-THCA produce similar pain-relieving and anti-inflammatory effects without psychoactivity and even inhibit some of the medicinally undesirable effects of THC.
-THCA also does not induce ulcer formation like many over the counter pain medications such as ibuprofen do.

 FIG 1.
 Decarboxylation process of THCA and THC